PGBBS/pgbbs.github.io/_posts/2017-03-09-tor-and-its-services.md

 # Tor

 In short Tor is a network of servers that tries to improve privacy on the internet by redirecting encrypted traffic over virtual tunnels.
-By using Tor internet surveilance techniques like simple traffic analysis can be made harder or in practice impossible.
+By using Tor, internet surveillance techniques like simple traffic analysis can be made much harder or even impossible.
 A common data packet sent over the internet is split in the payload and the header.
 The payload contains the content of the data packet, while the header is used for enrollment.
-By looking into the payload anyone observing the traffic can extract all the information of the communication.
+By looking into the payload, anyone observing the traffic can extract all the information of the communication.
 This risk can be reduced by encrypting the payload.
 This is for example done in HTTPS.
 Unfortunatly the header can't be obfuscated in the same way because it is needed for routing the packet to the right receiver.
-By analyzing the header third parties are able to extract information about who communicated with whom, the time of communication and size of the sent data.
+By analyzing the header, third parties are able to extract information about who communicated with whom, the time of communication, and the size of the sent data.

 This [overview](https://www.torproject.org/about/overview.html.en) link gives an introdcution to the functionality of the Tor network by text and three pictograms released by the [Electronic Frontier Foundation](https://www.eff.org/de).

 Tor creates private network pathways to make it harder to locate the sender of a data packet.
-This is archieved by starting the communication with an randomly chosen and from here iteratively extend the path one hop at a time.
-Idividual relays can't see further in the path than one step of communication.
-Each relay knows only the sender of the last hop and the reciever of the next.
+This is achieved by starting the communication with a randomly chosen starting point.
+From here, the path is iteratively extended one hop at a time.
+Individual relays can't see further in the path than one step of communication.
+Each relay knows only the sender of the last hop and the receiver of the next.

 Directory servers are hereby used to track the IPs of all voluntarily participating nodes in the Tor network.
 They are asked by the client to yield an entry point to the network.
 There are currently 9 directory servers feeding the Tor network.
 The client can switch between DNS servers and entry points and therefore distribute it's actions even more.
-Regular switching of routes makes it harder to use timing based and similar information to pinpoint communications.
+Regular switching of routes makes it harder to pinpoint communications.

 - routes get switched regularly
 - DNS servers get switched regularly